Michael Egnor: Aristotelian dualism

 Egnor has defended Aristotelian dualism.
 He rejects both Cartesian dualism and materialism.
 He argues that observations during brain surgery, studies of brain seizures, split-brain surgery patients and accounts of near-death experiences support the dualism of Aristotle and Thomas Aquinas, a type of dualism that is distinct from that of René Descartes.
 Clinical neurologist Steven Novella who has debated Egnor has criticized his arguments for dualism as a God of the gaps fallacy and has suggested that Egnor "uses his writings to confuse and misdirect, and to undermine the public understanding of science".

 In 2025, Egnor authored The Immortal Mind: A Neurosurgeon’s Case for the Existence of the Soul with Denyse O'Leary.

+He has defended mind-body dualism.

 Personal life

-Egnor has four children and resides in Stony Brook, New York with his wife.
 Egnor is a Catholic.
+He and his wife and their four children live in Stony Brook, New York.